Max Planck PhDnet Statutes

 Preamble

-The doctoral researchers within the Max Planck Society (MPS) agree to establish a network in order to improve interdisciplinary cooperation, to optimize the doctoral researchers’ education, scientific exchange, and to strengthen academic solidarity.
+The doctoral researchers within the Max Planck Society (MPS) agree to establish a network in order to improve interdisciplinary cooperation, to optimize doctoral researchers’ education, scientific exchange, and to strengthen academic solidarity.
 A doctoral researcher (hereafter MPS-PhD, or MPG-Doktorand/in) is a junior scientist affiliated with an institute of the MPS by means of a contractual relationship (e.g. employment, scholarship, or guest contract with an institute) and who is currently working towards a doctoral degree.
 Every MP Institute or research institution, which is entitled to elect a scientific staff representative, is also entitled to elect an external PhD representative.
-The PhDnet is informed about new institutes or affiliations by the General Administration (GA) or by the Sections of the Scientific Council.
+The PhDnet is informed about new institutes or affiliations by the Administrative Headquarters or by the Staff Representatives of the Sections of the Scientific Council.

 The name of the network is “Max Planck PhDnet”.
 For German-speaking target audiences, the designation “Promovierendennetzwerk der Max-Planck-Gesellschaft” can be appended to the name.